Xilinx/SDAccel-Tutorials/docs/mixing-c-rtl-kernels/README.md

 ### Create a new project with the Project Creation wizard

 1. Select **SDx Application Project** from the File / New menu.
-2. Specify the following project name: `mixed_c_rtl` and
+2. Specify the following project name: `mixed_c_rtl`
 3. Click **Next**.
 4. In the Platform dialog box, select the `xilinx_u200_xdma_201830_1` platform, and then click **Next**.
 5. Finally, in the Templates dialog, select **Empty Application**, and then click **Finish**.

 ### Add Source Files to the prj_c_rtl Project

-1. In the SDAccel Project Explorer pane, click on Import Sources, which is circled in red in the following image:
+1. In the SDAccel Project Explorer pane, click **Import Sources**, which is circled in red in the following image:
 ![Missing Image:ImportSources](images/import_sources_icon.PNG)
-2. Browse to the [`mixing-c-rtl-kernels/reference-files`](/mixing-c-rtl-kernels/reference-files) sub-directory and click OK.
+2. Browse to `mixing-c-rtl-kernels/reference-files` and click **OK**.
-3. Select all the files in the directory, and click **Finish**.
+3. Select all the files in the directory, and then click **Finish**.
 This will import the host and C++ kernel source files from the `reference-files` directory to the `mixing_c_rtl` project’s `src` directory.

-The kernel (`krnl_vadd.cpp`) adds two input vectors, and generates the output result.
+The kernel (`krnl_vadd.cpp`) adds two input vectors and generates the output result.
-The host code (`host.cpp`) sets up the platform, and defines global memory buffer and connections to the kernel.
+The host code (`host.cpp`) sets up the platform and defines global memory buffer and connections to the kernel.
 Four important set of OpenCL API calls in the host code are described below.
 You can see these calls by opening the `host.cpp` file.

 The first set of code, on lines 135-138 of the `host.cpp` file, creates the program to execute.
 It uses the binary container which contains just the C++ based kernel.